flovearth/22_jenkins-disaster-recovery/01_backup-jenkins-data-to-S3-with-jenkins-job.md

 # How to backup Jenkins data to AWS S3 with a Jenkins job.
 ## This pipeline automatically copies Jenkins data to your AWS S3 bucket.
 You should add your AWS credentials to Jenkins beforehand.
 You can find the Jenkinsfile in the repo.
+Do not forget to change credentials-id, your-repo-name, and your S3 bucket name in the Jenkinsfile.

 Go to Jenkins Dashboard